-- Sentencing policies should be rational: The sentence should be proportional to the severity of the crime as measured by the harm to the victim and to the offender's prior record. - Sentencing policies should be truthful: The time actually served in prison or jail should bear a close and consistent relationship to the sentence imposed by the judge.
-Early parole release should be abolished. - Sentencing policies should be consistent: Offenders convicted of similar offenses, who have similar prior records, should generally receive similar sentences. - Sentencing policies should set resource priorities: Sentencing policies should be supported by adequate prison, jail and community-based resources.
-The use of prisons and jails should be prioritized first for violent and repeat offenders and community-based programs should be first utilized for nonviolent offenders with little or no prior record.
+- Sentencing policies should be truthful: Sentence length imposed by the judge should bear a close and consistent relationship to the sentence length actually served. - Sentencing policies should be consistent: Offenders convicted of similar offenses, who have similar prior records, should generally receive similar sentences. - Sentencing policies should be certain: Sentence should be clearly mandated based on the severity of the crime as measured by the harm to the victim and the offender's prior record. - Sentencing policies should set priorities for the use of correctional resources: Prisons and jails should be reserved for violent and repeat offenders, and community-based programs should be used for nonviolent offenders with little or no prior record. - Sentencing policies should be balanced with correctional resources: Sentencing policies should be supported by adequate prison, jail, and community resources.